KevinBatdorf/pattern-css/readme.txt

 == Frequently Asked Questions ==

+= Error about application/wasm mime type =

+Your server needs to be able to identify the mime type being used.
+See here: https://wordpress.org/support/topic/webassembly-instantiatestreaming-failed-because-your-server-does-not-serve-wasm/

 = Can I use something other than [block]? =

 You can add a custom selector via a PHP constant.
 It requires setting a type (type, attribute, etc) and the name.